lvl99/frontend-es6-browserify-gulp-template/README.md

   /**
    * Other tasks that this task is dependent on should be included here.
 They should always be initialised
    * with the `gulpConfig` object.
-   * To use browsersync for streaming/hot reload, we'll reference only the server property */ let browsersyncServer = require('./browsersync')(gulpConfig).server
+   * To use browsersync for streaming/hot reload, we'll get the necessary pre-made pipes to stream/reload */ let serverPipes = require('./browsersync')(gulpConfig).pipes

   let exampleConfig = extend({
     src: path.join(gulpConfig.srcDir, '**/*'),